RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 import exoskeleton

-# Exoskeleton makes heavy use of the built-in
-# logging functionality.
-Change the level to
-# INFO to see less messages.
+# Configure logging to see what your bot is doing.
-logging.basicConfig(level=logging.DEBUG)
+# Use INFO for normal operation, DEBUG for troubleshooting.
+# See documentation/logging-configuration.md for more options.
+logging.basicConfig(level=logging.INFO,
+                    format='%(asctime)s - %(levelname)s - %(message)s')

 exo = exoskeleton.Exoskeleton(